TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form/Select.rst

 :aspect:`Description`
     When the element contains options, then this property allows you to define which of the related records' properties are used as the option value.
 (This will be sent to the server.)
+This property only works when using data related to an Object.

 :aspect:`Default value`